Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 See [Navigation Mode Selector Switch](upfront_indicators.md#navigation-mode-selector-switch) for Needle Explanation.

-When the upper position is selected by the WSO to TACAN/ADF/UHF, the no. 1 pointer indicates UHF bearing, and the no. 2 pointer indicates the TACAN bearing.
+When the upper position of the Navigation Mode Selector Switch is selected by the WSO to TACAN/ADF/UHF, the no. 1 pointer indicates UHF bearing, and the no. 2 pointer indicates the TACAN bearing.
 If there is no TACAN signal, both pointers indicate the ADF bearing.